01100100/kreuzungen/site/src/faq.md

 ## How can I add a waterway? 🙋

-By adding the waterway to OpenStreetMap (OSM).
-Follow the instructions on the [OpenStreetMap website](https://www.openstreetmap.org/) to add or edit maps.
+Follow the instructions on the [OpenStreetMap website](https://www.openstreetmap.org/) to add or edit a waterway.

 Once the waterway is included in OpenStreetMap, it will become accessible to all OSM users and should appear on Kreuzungen.world immediately.